 The importance of eating well

-Most people understand that eating well is important for overall health and wellbeing, but they may not be aware of all the benefits.
+You may know that eating well is important for your overall health and wellbeing, but not be aware of all the benefits.

 Good nutrition can:

 - help you achieve or maintain a healthy weight

 - help prevent or reduce the risk of some conditions, such as heart disease, type 2 diabetes and even some cancers.